Akira (ransomware)

-Akira (ransomware) is a malware which emerged in March 2023.
+Akira is ransomware which emerged in March 2023.
 It targeted over 250 entities including: US energy firm BHI Energy, Nissan Australia, the Finnish IT services provider Tietoevry, and Stanford University.
 The group has also claimed responsibility for a ransomware attack on the Toronto Zoo, though the zoo has not linked the incident to any particular threat actor.
 Akira is offered as ransomware-as-a-service.

 Akira is estimated to have earned up to $42 million from its inception in March 2023, until April 2024.

 Methods

 Akira primarily targets Cisco VPN products as an attack vector to breach networks, especially those without multi-factor authentication enabled.
 The group uses publicly available or natively installed tools and techniques for lateral movement.
 There are both Windows and Linux variants of Akira ransomware.

 Akira uses double-extortion ransomware techniques, in which data is exfiltrated from the environment before it is encrypted with threats to publish this data if a ransom is not paid.

+A report by Halcyon released in April 2026 claimed the group could move rapidly and encrypt a victim organization's data within an hour after initial compromise, and that the group takes steps to ensure it can deliver recovered data to victims after ransom payments are made.